Efficiently Training Time-to-First-Spike Spiking Neural Networks from Scratch

-TTFS coding's temporal nature suggests decoding through earliest spike timing.
-More specifically, suppose the SNN is designed for a classification task with $C$ classes, and the number of time-steps is $T$, then the output of the SNN is the tensor $O \in \{0, 1\}^{T\times C}$.
-The predicted class is:
+Traditional SNN decoders use output layer firing rates \cite{wu2018stbp}, which are ineffective for TTFS networks due to uniform firing rates ($1/T$) across neurons during training.
+The temporal nature of TTFS coding suggests decoding through the earliest spike timing.
+More specifically, suppose the SNN is designed for a classification task with $C$ classes and the number of time-steps is $T$.
+The output of the SNN is the tensor $O \in \{0, 1\}^{T\times C}$.
+The predicted class is then:

-Eq.~(\ref{eq:decode_class}) is used in inference, rather than training.
-The $\text{argmin}$ function is not differentiable, preventing the gradient from being backpropagated through it.
-Therefore, an effective decoding approach for TTFS SNNs should have two key features: differentiability and emphasis on early firing.
+Equation (\ref{eq:decode_class}) is used in inference, not training.
+However, since $\text{argmin}$ is non-differentiable, this rule is used only during inference—not training.
+Therefore, an effective decoder approach for TTFS SNNs must have two key features: differentiability and an emphasis on early firing.

-The existing TQ-TTFS method \cite{yang2024tq} compares membrane potentials but introduce complexity without explicit temporal emphasis.
-To solve these issues, we propose the temporal weighting decoding method, which aggregates the outputs by decayed temporal weights over time-steps.
-We only employ the basic math operations to maintain differentiability.
-To emphasize early firing, we introduce the decoding weight $w \in \mathbb{R}^{T}$ which decays with time-steps.
-The decoded output $Y\in \mathbb{R}^{C}$ is defined as the weighted sum of outputs over time-steps:
+Existing TTFS decoders such as TQ-TTFS decoder exhibit computational complexity and underutilize temporal information \cite{yang2024tq}.
+To solve these issues, we propose the temporal weighting decoder, which aggregates the outputs using decayed temporal weights $w \in \mathbb{R}^{T}$ over time-steps, prioritizing early firing while preserving differentiability as shown in Figure \ref{fig:weighting}.
+Consequently, the decoded output $Y\in \mathbb{R}^{C}$ is defined as the weighted sum of outputs over time-steps: